-History of Titusville, PA
+History of Titusville, Pennsylvania

 “The Valley that Changed the World”

-The location of Titusville, Pennsylvania was first settled in 1796 by Jonathan Titus.
-Gradually the valley grew as more people settled in the Oil Creek valley.
+Jonathan Titus first settled the Oil Creek valley where Titusville is now in 1796.
+It was first called Edinburgh but as the area grew it called Titusville in honor of Jonathan Titus.
 Timbering was the first industry, the success of which led to Titusville becoming incorporated as a borough in 1849.

-The presence of oil seeps in the valley led to an effort to commercially extract the oil.
-On August 27, 1859, Col. Edwin Drake, hired by the Seneca Oil Company, successfully drilled for the oil just south of Titusville.
+The presence of oil seeps in the valley led to an effort to commercially extract oil.
+On August 27, 1859, Col. Edwin Drake, hired by the Seneca Oil Company, successfully drilled oil just south of Titusville.
 Oil extraction was a major industry for Titusville until about the 1890’s when the steel industry took over.
 Steel remained dominant until about the 1980’s.

 Information on Titusville, Pennsylvania can be found at the following websites: